Corrections Officers: Addiction, Stressors, and Problems Faced

-The United States has the unenviable reputation for being the “incarceration nation,” the country that holds 25 percent of the prisoners in the world but only 5 percent of the general population of the world.
-While the causes of what led to this situation are hotly debated, the corrections officers who watch over these prisoners face traumatizing, life-or-death challenges that often go unnoticed and ignored, which can result in substance abuse and suicide.
+The United States has the unenviable reputation for being the “incarceration nation,” the country that holds 25% of the prisoners in the world but only 5% of the general population of the world.
+While the causes of what led to this situation are hotly debated, the corrections officers who watch over these prisoners face traumatizing, life-or-death challenges that often go unnoticed and ignored, which can result in substance misuse and suicide.

 What Do Corrections Officers Do?

 Understanding the scope of the situation means understanding what corrections officers are required to do as part of their job.
 In local jails, state prisons, and federal penitentiaries, correctional officers represent authority while looking after prisoners.
 This entails breaking up fights, ensuring that inmates follow the rules, and working with cooperating inmates in rehabilitation and “good behavior” programs.
-There are close to 500,000 men and women serving as correctional officers across the country.
+In the United States, there are about 500,000 individuals serving as correctional officers.

-For a corrections officer (also known as COs), everything they do is dictated by safety: their own safety, the safety of their colleagues, and the safety of the inmates they watch.
-To this effect, officers are required to complete training programs that cover the proper use of firearms, hand-to-hand combat, and the use of non-lethal weapons, like tasers, pepper spray, and batons.
-COs have to be in peak physical condition in order to survive and continue to function in the event of an attack.
+For a corrections officer (also known as COs), everything they do is dictated by safetytheir own safety, the safety of their colleagues, and the safety of the inmates.
+To this effect, officers are required to complete training programs that cover the proper use of firearms; hand-to-hand combat; and the use of non-lethal weapons, like tasers, pepper spray, and batons.
+COs also have to maintain optimal physical condition.

-It’s not just muscle.
-Officers have to be very observant, looking for signs of something amiss among a population of criminals and people who are generally hostile toward law enforcement and authority.
-Nonetheless, COs have to be able to foster working relationships with inmates, for the safety of the guards and inmates, and help inmates who are in trouble; recognizing the red flags of an emotional or mental problem can be the key to defusing a situation before it gets violent.
+Additionally, COs have to be able to foster working relationships with inmatesfor the safety of the guards and inmatesand help inmates who are in trouble.
+Recognizing the red flags of an emotional or mental problem can be the key to defusing a situation before it gets violent.

-Part of this line of work may entail separating prison populations, to ensure that high-risk inmates are protected from those who may seek to assault, persecute, or even kill such prisoners.
-This could entail preventing certain members of the prison population (for example, rival gang members) from using common areas at the same time.
+Part of this line of work may entail separating prison populations to ensure that high-risk inmates are protected from those who may seek to assault, persecute, or even kill such prisoners.
+This could entail preventing certain members of the prison population (e.g., rival gang members) from using common areas at the same time.

 Building Working Relationships

-This may mean that COs liaise with job placement, housing, and substance abuse rehabilitation agencies in the community, sometimes in their professional capacity as employees of state and local criminal justice departments.
+This may mean that COs liaise with job placement, housing, and substance use rehabilitation agencies in the communitysometimes in their professional capacity as employees of state and local criminal justice departments.

 Corrections Officers and PTSD

 The theory of the job is commendable, but the reality on the ground is starkly different.
-The Guardian writes of the unofficial motto that exists among COs across America: “Prison guards can never be weak.”
-Figures are not easy to come by, but for the half-million officers who work in prisons, there are over 2.5 million prisoners to watch.
+It’s been said that “Prison guards can never be weak.”
+While exact figures are not easy to come by, it is estimated that half a million officers work in prisons where there are over 2.5 million prisoners.
 Guards are exhausted, traumatized, and often ignored or shunned if they express any weariness or misgivings about the work they are required to do.

-As a result, COs have rates of post-traumatic stress disorder that are more than double the rate that military veterans experience.
-This, in turn, affects prisoners; guards have been known to take their frustrations and anxieties out on inmates, incurring penalties that contribute to their mental health problems.
+As a result, COs have rates of post-traumatic stress disorder (PTSD) that are more than double the rate that military Veterans experience.
+This, in turn, affects prisoners.
+Guards have been known to take their frustrations and anxieties out on inmates, incurring penalties that contribute to their mental health problems.

-In 2011, Caterina Spinaris, an expert in clinical research on correctional policy issues, conducted an anonymous survey of COs, looking specifically for the signs of post-traumatic stress disorder: flashbacks, hypervigilance, suicidal thoughts, depression, and intrusive thoughts, among other symptoms.
-Spinaris found that 34 percent of corrections officers met the criteria for PTSD; by comparison, 14 percent of military veterans experience those symptoms.
+Clinical research done on correctional policy issues, conducted an anonymous survey of COs, looking specifically for the signs of post-traumatic stress disorderflashbacks, hypervigilance, suicidal thoughts, depression, and intrusive thoughts, among other symptoms.
+The survey found that 34% of corrections officers met the criteria for PTSD; by comparison, 14% of military Veterans experience those symptoms.

 When it came to suicide, COs take their own lives at a rate of twice that of both police officers and the general public.
-A national study published in the Archives of Suicide Research found that the risk of suicide among correctional officers was 39 percent higher than all other professions put together.
+A national study found that the risk of suicide among correctional officers was 39% higher than all other professions put together.1

-Michael Van Patten, one of the officers profiled by The Guardian, said that most of his job was “pretty mundane” – cell counts, watching what inmates are doing, even getting inmates extra toilet paper.
+Corrections officers that have been interviewed have said that most of the job was “pretty mundane”cell counts, watching what inmates are doing, even getting inmates extra toilet paper.
 This can go on for as long as 16 straight hours, sometimes without breaking for lunch.
-Such activities can account for 95 percent of the job.
+Such activities can account for 95% of the job.

-What happens in the other 5 percent is what scars many officers: breaking up fights between inmates who are using smuggled weapons or their bare hands to try and kill each other; trying to stop suicide attempts and cleaning up an inmate’s cell after a successful attempt; and coming home with blood or human excrement smeared all over their uniform.
+What happens in the other 5% is what scars many officersbreaking up fights between inmates, trying to stop suicide attempts, and coming home with blood or human excrement smeared all over their uniform.

-The worst part, said Van Patten, is that officers don’t know when the violence and intensity of that 5 percent will happen.
-This leads to guards being in a constant state of hypervigilance, a switch that they cannot simply turn off when they go home for the day.
-The high blood pressure from the “constant state of fight or flight,” in the words of the co-founder of the American Correctional Officer Intelligence Network, leads to heart attacks, ulcers, and reduced life expectancy.
+The worst part?
+Officers don’t know when the violence and intensity of that 5% will happen.
+This leads to guards being in a constant state of hypervigilance, a switch that they cannot turn off when they go home for the day.
+The high blood pressure from the “constant state of fight or flight,” can lead some corrections officers to experience heart attacks, ulcers, and reduced life expectancy.

 Going into Battle Mode

-On the face of it, the COs have control of the prison, but if the inmates wanted to, “they could take it.”
-Never knowing when that moment will come is akin to the environment that leads to PTSD in combat veterans; it is also similar to why women (and men) who have survived sexual assault develop PTSD, because they never know if they are really safe.
+Never knowing when that moment will come is akin to the environment that leads to PTSD in combat Veterans.
+It is also similar to why women (and men), who have survived sexual assault, develop PTSD, because they never know if they are really safe.
 For that reason, COs go into “battle mode” the second they enter a prison.
-Michael Morgan, a former officer at a state penitentiary in Oregon, described the experience to The Guardian like a soldier getting ready for war.
-For an eight-hour shift, anything can happen, and correctional officers have to be ready every second of those eight hours.
+For an 8-hour shift, anything can happen, and correctional officers have to be ready every second of those eight hours.

-An environment like that is not conducive to dealing with the strain in a healthy manner.
+An environment like that is not conducive to dealing with the stress in a healthy manner.
 Officers are expected to process the trauma and swallow it as part of the job.
 There is an image to maintain, both for the benefit of the inmates, the general public, and other COs.
-Showing weakness could be the end of a career; it could also mean an opening for a hostile inmate to attack.
 As a result, COs often become more aggressive and withdrawn after spending enough time on the job.
-The warden at a correctional facility in Long Island says that officers become “robotic, emotionless,” both because of what the job did to them and also to protect themselves when they came to work.

 Divorce

-The combination of mental health struggles and substance abuse takes its toll on the family; a Radford University study found that officers serving in correctional facilities have higher rates of divorce than the general population (which, in its own way, contributes to negative wellbeing and stress).
-The Journal of Family Violence writes of high rates of domestic violence carried out by COs, and The Atlantic says that violence directed toward wives or girlfriends by COs often goes unreported.
+The combination of mental health struggles and substance misuse can take a toll on family.
+One study found that officers serving in correctional facilities have higher rates of divorce than the general population, which can contribute to negative well-being and stress.
+Studies indicate that there are high rates of domestic violence carried out by COs.2

 Female Officers

 The environment of a corrections facility, already tense to begin with, is not conducive to sound mental health.
-The co-founder of the American Correctional Officer Intelligence Network explains that “incarceration nation” has overcrowded prisons across the country, and corrections departments are continually understaffed.
-The American Federation of Government Employees writes that the number of prison inmates in the 119 facilities operated by the Federal Bureau of Prisons went up 41 percent between the years 2000 and 2013, but the number of guards increased by just 19 percent.
+Prisons are overcrowded and corrections departments are continually understaffed.
+The number of prison inmates in the 119 facilities operated by the Federal Bureau of Prisons went up 41% in 13 years, but the number of guards increased by just 19% in that time frame.4

 Need more info?